Ensono/amido.github.io/docs/workloads/azure/data/getting_started/shared_resources_deployment_azure.md

 If successful, the core DE shared resources will now be available in the nonprod Stacks environment.
 To view the deployed resources, navigate to the relevant resource group in the [Azure portal](https://portal.azure.com/).
 The deployed Data Factory resources can be viewed through the [Data Factory UI](https://adf.azure.com/).

+ℹ️ Note: The structure of the data platform and Data Factory resources are defined in the project's code repository, and deployed through the Azure DevOps pipelines.
+Changes to Data Factory resources directly through the UI will lead to them be overwritten when pipelines are next run.
+If you wish to update shared Data Factory resources, update the appropriate files under the path `de_workloads/shared_resources/data_factory`.

 ## Step 4: Deploy shared resources in further environments

 By default Stacks provides a framework for managing the platform across two environments - nonprod and prod.